Yaroslavl Oblast: Tsardom of Russia

 In the 16th century Yaroslavl became a major trade center, connecting Central Russia with the lower regions of Volga, as well as Arkhangelsk, the main trading outpost of the British Muscovy Company.
 At the same time Rostov continued as a center of the richest and one of the most influential eparchies of the Russian Orthodox Church.
 Rostov archbishops were granted a metropolitan status in 1589.

 During the Time of Troubles of the early 17th century, Rostov and Yaroslavl provinces were raided by the rebel forces of False Dmitry II and his Polish–Lithuanian allies.
-In 1609–1610 the invaders were driven out by a Russian militia of Gagarin and Vysheslavtsev, who gathered their forces in Vologda.
+From 1609 to 1610 the invaders were driven out by a Russian militia of Gagarin and Vysheslavtsev, who gathered their forces in Vologda.
 In late 1614, the northern part of the region (Poshekhonye) was terrorized by a rogue cossack unit led by ataman Baloven.
 The next year surrounding areas of Uglich and Romanov were reached by the notorious Polish–Lithuanian Lisowczycy raiders.
 In 1618 Zaporozhian Cossacks of hetman Sahaidachny captured Yaroslavl, Pereslavl and Romanov, as allies with a Polish invasion of Russia.

 Later in the 17th century, Yaroslavl's commercial growth made it more important than ever.
 By the middle of the century, it was the second-biggest Russian city, with population of 15,000 people.
 Starting in 1692, Pereslavl and Rostov were finally subjected to Yaroslavl.
-In 1719 after a new administrative reform, territories of the modern oblast were divided between the Yaroslavl and Uglich provinces of the Saint Petersburg Governorate, and the Pereslavl and Kostroma provinces of the Moscow Governorate.
+In 1719, after a new administrative reform, territories of the modern oblast were divided between the Yaroslavl and Uglich provinces of the Saint Petersburg Governorate, and the Pereslavl and Kostroma provinces of the Moscow Governorate.
 In 1727 Yaroslavl and Uglich were also taken over by Moscow.